 At the Alimentarium, you will find cooking workshops in both English and French.
 The audience for these workshops include adults, children, families and school or other groups.
 The topics covered vary as well, from cooking with fresh produce collected from the museum’s garden in “Garden plot to gourmet palate,” to seasonal themes — like how to make an “Ethical foie gras terrine.”

 When I arrived at the Alimentarium for one of the weekend workshops, “Les Cuisines des Artisans,” I was greeted warmly by our instructor, Jean-Louis Boverat.
-There were about eight of us altogether, and after the initial introductions, we took to the streets of Vevey to collect the ingredients we needed to prepare our meal.
+There were about eight of us altogether.
+After the initial introductions, we took to the streets of Vevey to collect the ingredients we needed to prepare our meal.
 The focus of our class was to prepare “La Chasse,” a menu featuring wild game and its traditional side dishes.

-Following our visit to the local butcher, we took a short walk to Ratatouille, a small fruit and vegetable market on a side street in Vevey.
+Following our visit to the local butcher, we took a short walk to Ratatouille.
+You’ll find this small fruit and vegetable market on a side street in Vevey.
 We admired all the fresh produce, both inside and outside of the store, and talked briefly with the storekeeper.
 It was an opportunity to ask questions and learn about the many varieties of squash on display.
-Jean-Louis purchased a spaghetti squash and a Bleu de Hongrie (a blue-skinned squash), and we headed back to the Alimentarium.
+Jean-Louis purchased a spaghetti squash and a Bleu de Hongrie (a blue-skinned squash).
+Then, we headed back to the Alimentarium to start cooking.

-Personally, one of the highlights for me was making Malakoffs, a Swiss dish I have been wanting to try for a long time.
+Personally, one of the highlights for me was making Malakoffs.
+I had been wanting to try this Swiss dish for a long time.
 These cheese beignets are a Vaud specialty.
-I loved having the chance to finally make them for myself, and with the help of a very knowledgeable instructor.
-And, of course, they were delicious.
+I loved having the chance to finally make them myself, and with the help of a very knowledgeable instructor.
+Plus, of course, they were delicious.
 How can you go wrong with fried cheese?